chapman-phys220-2016f/cw-02-saktill/README.md

 **CHANGEME**

+## INSTRUCTOR COMMENTS

+Be sure to actually complete your assignments.
+You still need to edit the Travis image, add an assessment, and properly sign the README, in addition to finishing the classwork and notebook.

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: